The Growing Place

 Our Growing Place Choice plants are chosen because they are strong performers year after year, staying attractive with less maintenance when planted in the right place.

-Globe Blue Spruce has attractive blue foliage which emerges silvery blue in spring.
+Globe Blue Spruce is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has attractive blue evergreen foliage which emerges silvery blue in spring.
 The needles are highly ornamental and remain blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Globe Blue Spruce is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.